 Once you’ve done your homework and have found the right bulk CBD supplier to entrust your brand and products with, the next step is purchase and storage.

-Storing Bulk CBD for Longer Shelf Life
+Store Bulk CBD for Longer Shelf Life

 - Avoid direct sunlight: UV radiation is responsible for deteriorating everything it comes in contact with.
 The same is true of CBD– UV radiation can cause your CBD to lose potency.
 Keep your bulk CBD stored away from direct sunlight, preferably in a dark place.

-- Avoid heat: Heat can also cause the same deterioration among CBD, causing it to lose potency.
+- Avoid the heat: Heat can also cause the same deterioration among CBD, causing it to lose potency.
 It’s best to keep your bulk CBD in a cool place.
 CBD isolate and water-soluble CBD powder can actually be kept in a freezer as long as they are tightly sealed.
 CBD oil can be kept in a refrigerator but we do not recommend storing oil-based products or water-soluble CBD liquid in the freezer since this can compromise the integrity of your product.

 - Avoid moisture: Keeping your CBD dry is crucial.
 When storing your bulk CBD in the fridge or freezer, please be sure to keep these items tightly sealed before placing them inside.
 Exposure to moisture can cause potency issues and increase your risk of developing mildew or mold.